Written by:

 Someone addicted to ecstasy might start to feel that they need to take it to have a good time or that they can’t have fun without it.
 They may even start to use it to cope with stress, anxiety, or depression.

 Ecstasy works by increasing the activity of several important neurotransmitters, including serotonin, dopamine, and norepinephrine.
-Over time, ecstasy addiction can hijack the brain’s reward system, increasing the intensity of cravings as well as making it harder to enjoy life without it.
+Over time, ecstasy can hijack the brain’s reward system, increasing the intensity of cravings as well as making it harder to enjoy life without it.

 The dangers of ecstasy addiction

 Ecstasy addiction can lead to many serious health consequences, not least the risk of overdose.
-Due to the tolerance that can build up as a result of ecstasy addiction, it is often taken in higher doses than intended or is mixed with other substances, such as alcohol.
+Due to the tolerance that can build up as a result of ecstasy abuse, it is often taken in higher doses than intended or is mixed with other substances, such as alcohol.
 Signs of ecstasy overdose include:

 - Confusion